jasl/vibe_photos_v4/README.md

 - `FLASK_APP=vibe_photos.webui uv run flask run`

-By default the UI connects to `data/index.db` in the project root.
+By default the UI connects to the primary database specified in `config/settings.yaml` (`databases.primary_url`).
 Once the server is running, open the following in a browser:

 - `http://127.0.0.1:5000/`